dmbarbour/glas/docs/GlasApps.md

 ### Web Applications

-A promising target for Glas is web applications - compiling applications to JavaScript with read-write effects based on the Document Object Model, Web Sockets (or XMLHttpRequest), and Local Storage.
+A promising target for glas is web applications - compiling applications to JavaScript with read-write effects based on the Document Object Model, Web Sockets (or XMLHttpRequest), and Local Storage.
 Transaction machines are a reasonable fit for web apps, assuming something like React for rendering updated trees between transactions.

 ### Reactive Dataflow Networks